lilakat/starbound-mod-template/README.md

 # Finding the files to mod

 Now it's time to find the files you want to mod.
-In this example we'll change the appearance of the wave bed.
+In this example we'll change the appearance of the mushroom bed.
 Go to the [Starbound Wiki](https://starbounder.org/Starbound_Wiki) and locate the object.
 Scroll to the bottom of its page and you'll see a section called Data that has the object's name in it.

 ![Alt text](./3.png)